Inspire Education's news

 The accounts of a company are very important, since they are meant to be a reflection of the financial state of the organisation.
-They also have a number of different uses in reporting, planning and decision making which can have long term effects on the success of the organisation.
+They also have a number of different uses in reporting, planning and decision making which can have long term effects on the success of the company.

-For instance, the accounts of a company can be used to showcase the profits or success of the company, which can attract investors.
+For instance, the accounts of a company can be used to showcase the profits or success of the company, which can attract potential investors.
 If the company looks like a sound investment, more people will be looking to put money into the organisation.
 This is especially important during an initial public offering of shares, but can have ramifications even after a company has been floated on the stock exchange.
 However, mis-reporting the finances of the company can have legal implications for the management and accounting staff of a company, so it is extremely important a full and accurate accounting of the company’s financial position is made.

 The Role of the Accountant

 An accountant’s role is to prepare reports such as the income statement, the statement of financial affairs, and the cash flow of a company.
 Depending upon the policies followed by the company, reporting of finances can occur on a quarterly basis, while others generate them on a semi-annual or annual basis.
 These can then be used by management in their strategy and decision making.
-If a company is publically listed, these are also released to the general public.
-There are legal requirements regarding how often publically traded companies have to disclose their financial affairs to the public.
+If a company is publicly listed, these are also released to the general public.
+There are legal requirements regarding how often publicly traded companies have to disclose their financial affairs to the public.